jlinto10/ajax-forms/README.md

         "isValid" : true, // a boolean for the validity of the field "message" : "The resulting message" // a helpful message if the field is not valid }                                       // NOTE: this message is used in the danger popover

+#### Changing Default Behavior

+The 'js/sample-script.js' file demonstrates how to change the default values and behavior of the plugin.
+These are the values that can be overriden.

+    // data = json from validation endpoint
+    // $alert = the element that we show when there is a problem
+    // $input = the input that we are validating
+    // $formGroup = the form group that this input belongs to
+    // $success = the success element associated with this input
+    // $danger = the danger element associated with this input
+    inputSuccess: function (data, $alert, $input, $formGroup, $success, $danger) { }

+    // textStatus = (from jquery)
+    // errorThrown = (from jquery)
+    // $alert = the element that we show when an error occurs
+    // url = the url of the endpoint where we are validating
+    // data = the data from the endpoint
+    // $formGroup = the form group that this input belongs to
+    inputError: function (textStatus, errorThrown, $alert, url, data, $formGroup) { }

+    // $input = the input that we are validating
+    // $spinner = the spinner element
+    inputAlways: function ($input, $spinner) { )

+    // The jquery event that will trigger the validation
+    inputEvent: 'change'

+    // Our hidden class
+    hiddenClass: 'hidden'

+    // The success class (Bootstrap)
+    hasSuccess: 'has-success'

+    // The error class (Bootstrap)
+    hasError: 'has-error'

+    // The input parent.
+This is where we decorate the input with success or error
+    inputParent: 'form-group'

+    // The id of the validation error dialogue
+    validationAlert: 'validationAlert'

+    // The message to show inside the validation error element
+    errorMessage: '<i class="fa fa-exclamation-triangle "></i> There was a problem validating user input.'